sophie8909/The-Lonely-SeaGull/README.md

 - Owner login and manager stock
 - Undo/Redo for adding/removing orders and people
 - Drag and drop ordering with fallback buttons
-- Multilingual interface (3 languages: English, Chinese, Română)
+- Multilingual interface (3 languages: English, Chinese, Romanian)
 - Works on both 9" and 27" screens (resizable layout)